personalcomputer/tableconv/README.md

 ## TODO

 - Comprehensive online & built-in documentation of all the parameters supported by each format adapter
 - Further explore the experimental vision of computing where _all_ services are wrangled to be tables.
 RESTful tables as the metaphor for 100% of computer interactions.
+No app switching.
+All interactions represented as tabular data operations.
+You want to read your email? `tc email -Q 'where read=False order by date desc limit 10'`.
+You want to respond? `echo addr,body\nexample@exampl.org,Thanks for the email!' | tc csv:- -o email`
 - Create a consistent configuration and service authentication story.
 - Fix parameters to all be made consistent in behavior/naming/etc across adapters.